 The terms and conditions of applying for and obtaining scholarship whilst studying at Dartington Trust can be found below.
 View all scholarships here >

 - Students may send in a scholarship application with their application for a full-time Masters place on the programme of their choice.
 To apply, applicants must submit a written statement to the question published for the programme of their choice.
-The statement should be no longer than 500 words and submitted alongside your application.
+The statement should be no longer than the specified wordcount and submitted alongside your application.

 - The scholarship amount will be awarded as a one-off deduction from the tuition fees.